xMartin/php-introduction/00_intro.md

 language.
 It's object system was rudimentary, it's APIs were inconsistent because over the years, people had added features to it without adhering to a consistent style.

 When Ruby (mostly through Rails) became popular, many people left PHP and never looked back.
-So, now they compare the languages and frameworks they use today, in 2015, with PHP from around 2006.
+So now, a lot of people compare the languages and frameworks they use today, in 2015, with what they used in PHP around 2006, almost a decade years ago.

 So much has changed since then ...